About Bullying Claims

 If you have carefully considered your circumstances and decided to pursue legal action against your bullies, here are the steps to success:

-1. Consult with an expert lawyer: Seek legal advice from an experienced solicitor who specialises in compensation for bullying.
-Our legal team will guide you step-by-step through the claims process, finding the best strategy for a successful bullying payout.
+- Consult with a lawyer: Seek legal advice from a solicitor who specialises in compensation for bullying.
+They will explain the claims process and barriers to a successful bullying payout.

-2. Document Your Evidence: Robust medical evidence is vital for a winning result, so keep medical records, photographs, emails, text messages, and witness statements.
+- Document Your Evidence: It’s vital to have strong medical evidence, so keep medical records, photographs, emails, text messages, and witness statements.

-3. File an Injury Claim: Your lawyer will prepare to file an accurate damages claim stating the allegations against the bully or liable party.
-This document will start legal proceedings and your path to justice.
+- File an Injury Claim: File an accurate damages claim stating the allegations against the bully or liable party.
+This document will start legal proceedings.

-4. Negotiation or Mediation: Negotiations for a mediated resolution begin when there is accepted liability.
-Your lawyer works hard to get your desired result.
+- Negotiation or Mediation: Negotiations for a mediated resolution begin once liability is accepted.

-6. Settlement Payout: Upon successfully completing your legal matter, you will receive a settlement payout as full and final compensation.
+- Settlement Payout: Once approved, you will receive a settlement payout as full and final compensation.

-Choosing Splatt Lawyers for your bullying claim means accessing over 28 years of legal expertise and our 100% no-win, no-fee legal funding.
-Moreover, our no-risk guarantee means you pay when you win and nothing if you lose.
-Please find out how it works by contacting us for your free claim review on 1800 700 125.
+All Splatt Lawyers’ bullying claims legal services are 100% no-win, no-fee.
+Moreover, our no-financial-risk guarantee means you pay when you win and nothing if you lose.
+It’s free to know where you stand.
+Call 1800 700 125.

 Bullying Claim Lawyers Near You